 The club seems to have had its roots in a forerunner club, Catford Rovers, which played from around the 1898/99 season against teams from around Deptford, Lewisham and Greenwich, including Greenwich Pupil Teachers (1).
 The first reference to Catford Southend was at the beginning of the 1900/01 season with a newspaper report (2) inviting friendly opponents and a trial on playing fields on what is now Canadian Avenue – possibly a rear entrance to what are now St Dunstan’s School playing fields .
 The secretary lived in a house built a few years before by the Catford builder James Watt.

 The name Catford Southend suggests a specific location – Southend – around what is currently the junction of Whitefoot Lane and Bromley Road.
 Press reports for its early years often described their ground as ‘Bromley Road,’ while not absolutely certain this would suggest a ground within the estate of Park House which was at the southern end of what is now Conisborough Crescent.
+Although it could be the Athletic Ground that is still on Southend Lane and now used by Catford Wanderers.

-Certainly it was a location used later as a sportsground by the fantastically named Waygood Athletic (sometimes called Waygood’s) who seem to have played in the long since defunct Southern Suburban League and Dulwich Amateur League along with running cricket teams.
+Certainly the former was a location used later as a sportsground by the fantastically named Waygood Athletic (sometimes called Waygood’s) who seem to have played in the long since defunct Southern Suburban League and Dulwich Amateur League along with running cricket teams.
 They were certainly there in 1914 when the Ordnance Survey visited what was still a largely rural area.
 (Map image on a creative commons from the National Library of Scotland).
 The main on-line press references for the Waygood’s are in the years from around 1905 to the outbreak of World War 1.
 The name was almost certainly a reference to a business name rather than any suggestions of sporting excellence, probably R Waygood and Co Ltd -Manufacturers of lifts, hoists and hydraulic presses who were based in Borough and later merged with Otis.

 Back to Catford Southend or the ‘Kittens’ as they were affectionately nicknamed, they played in the Bromley & District League 1st Division in their first campaign – the season included home victories against Langdale (3); Bromley St Johns (4); and a 2-1 away victory in Kidbrooke against Anchor, with both goals scored by Boarer (5).